spread

 For Those Without Children: The Inner Child Version

-If you do not have children in your life, this spread works beautifully as an inner child reading:
+If you do not have children in your life, this spread works beautifully as an inner child reading.
+In this version:

-• Card 2: How your adult self relates to that inner child
+• Card 2: How your adult self currently relates to that inner child — with care, dismissal, impatience, or tenderness?

-• Card 4: What your inner child needs from you
+• Card 4: What your inner child most needs from your adult self — not what you think it needs, but what it actually needs

-• Card 6: How healing this relationship changes your life going forward
+• Card 6: How healing this relationship changes your adult life going forward

 How to Do This Reading